harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 ```

 The example schema has a clustering key of "word" so we can pushdown filters on that column to Cassandra.
 We
-do this by applying a normal DataSet filter.
+do this by applying a normal Dataset filter.
 The connector will automatically determine that the
 filter can be pushed down and will add it to `pushdown filters`.
 All of the elements of
 `pushdown filters` will be automatically added to the CQL requests made to Cassandra for the
 data from this table.
 The subsequent call will then only serialize data from Cassandra which passes the filter,